bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-buzzer-deck.md

 {% si_intro The buzzer deck %}
 The buzzer deck contains a low profile piezo buzzer and has a 1-wire memory which enables the Crazyflie to automatically detect the buzzer.
 The deck can be installed both on the top and the bottom of the Crazyflie.
-For more information about how to mount an expansion deck please see the [Getting started with expansion decks](/tutorials/getting-started-with-expansion-decks/) tutorial.
+For more information about how to mount an expansion deck please see the {% id_link getting-started-expansion-decks %} tutorial.

 To be able to use the buzzer you need to update the Crazyflie to the latest firmware.
-For more information on how to update the firmware, see the [download latest firmware](/tutorials/getting-started-with-crazyflie-2-x/#latest-fw) section in our getting started with Crazyflie 2.X tutorial.
+For more information on how to update the firmware, see the [download latest firmware]({% id_url getting-started-crazyflie-2; latest-fw %}) section in our getting started with Crazyflie 2.X tutorial.

 {% endsi_intro %}